NVIDIA/apex/docs/source/amp.rst

 Advanced use cases
 ------------------

-The new Amp API supports gradient accumulation across iterations, multiple backward passes per iteration, multiple models/optimizers, and custom/user-defined autograd functions.
+The unified Amp API supports gradient accumulation across iterations, multiple backward passes per iteration, multiple models/optimizers, and custom/user-defined autograd functions.
 Gradient clipping and GANs also require special treatment, but this treatment does not need to change